OutSystems/docs-product/src/extensibility-and-integration/mobile-plugins/ssl-pinning/intro.md

 <div class="info" markdown="1">

-See [Adding plugins](../intro.md#adding-plugins) to learn how to install and reference a plugin in your OutSystems apps, and how to install a sample app.
+See [Adding plugins](../intro.md#adding-plugins) to learn how to install and reference a plugin in your OutSystems apps, and how to install a demo app.

 </div>